isaac-blasiman/stmartins-guest-attendance/README.md

 # Developer Notes

+### Sending the Signature
 The branch send-signature-object has not been merged into master.
 This branch contains unfinished code that was intended to send a signature object from the front-end to the MySQL database.

+### Setup
+This project is designed to use php and Javascript to send and recieve signature objects to and from a MySQL database.
+Due to this, development requires that you at least have MySQL and php installed.
+Apache is also helpful but not required.
+The easiest way to get all of these set up is to install them as a package such as WAMP or MAMP if you are developing on a Mac.

+### Schema
+create table signature_entry
+    (id int NOT NULL AUTO_INCREMENT
+    signature_timestamp timestamp,
+    status varchar(5),
+    image blob,
+    primary key (id));

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Licensing and Legal